Email FacebookTwitterMenu burgerClose thin

 Share

 Between Netflix dramas and bad press, working in Congress might seem like a walk in the park.
 Filibusters and government shutdowns tend to dominate the headlines.
-In fact, in 2021, the House of Representatives was scheduled to work just 166 out of 261 work days.
+Back in 2021, the House of Representatives was scheduled to work just 166 out of 261 work days.
 In addition, while congressmen receive generous pension plans and generous healthcare insurance, they’re not raking in their full salary after leaving office.
 They do, however, receive some income after they retire.

 How Much Do Congressmen Make Before Retirement?

 Senators and representatives’ salaries may seem high, but they’re actually on par with the salaries of esteemed professionals in the private sector, like doctors or lawyers.
 Plus, Virginia mortgage rates and the cost of living in D.C. are notoriously high.
-Members of Congress have not received a raise since 2009; prior to that, they were making $169,300 a year.
+Members of Congress have not received a raise since 2009; before that, they were making $169,300 a year.

 What Are Congressional Pensions Like?